 Often times the sump pump pushes the water uphill and discharges into the street drainage system.

 Do I need A French Drain and A Sump Pump in The Yard?

 Not always.
 Often times a sump basin and pump are placed at the area where the water naturally collects.
 Then the sump pump removes the collected water to a different location.
 Typically, that requires an above ground hose or a buried plastic pipe.

 Sump pumps have a number of advantages over French drains.
 The most obvious and biggest of these is the volume of water they can drain and pump.

 Pumps such as Zoeller’s M53 Mighty Mate can drain as much as 43 gallons per hour at a head height of 5 feet.
 French drains can simply not compete with this!

-Can be used in a crawl space or outdoors.
-Take a look.
+Below is a Zoeller sump pump kit that can be used in a crawl space or outdoors.

 Only Activates When Required

 Another big advantage that a sump pump has versus a French drain is that it drains actively.
 As a French drain is passive.
 You can’t turn up its capacity when there is a heavy flood or storm.